-Department of Accounting and Finance (Presiding - School of Business) (School Department of Management Science and Technology of Business) Department of International and European Economic Studies (School of Economics) Chairman: Professor M. Kavussanos freight markets operation, shipping investments, new and second-hand vessel markets, ship dismantling, fuel, maritime derivatives, port finances, investment in the shipping industry, funding structures and analysis of capital sources, securities markets, the evaluation of investments and alternatives available, corporate governance, risk management, and other business administration issues.
+Department of and Finance (Presiding -School Business) Accounting of Department of Management Science and Technology (School of Business) Department of International and European Economic Studies (School of Economics) Chairman: Professor M. Kavussanos freight markets operation, shipping investments, new and second-hand vessel markets, ship dismantling, fuel, maritime derivatives, port finances, investment in the shipping industry, funding structures and analysis of capital sources, securities markets, the evaluation of investments and alternatives available, corporate governance, risk management, and other business administration issues.